s130994/hello-world/README.md

 # hello-world
-The world has so much to explore. presently i have basic knowlage of c, c++, core java and html.
-Sooner i'll learn css java-script and php.
+The world has so much to explore.
+Presently I have basic knowlage of c, c++, core java and html.
+Sooner I'll learn css java-script and php.